villmow/paperless-llm-utils/README.md

 # Paperless-ngx LLM Utils

-`paperless-ngx-llm-utils` is a utility script designed to enhance the functionality of [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) with LLMs and OCR.
-The docker image automatically processes documents tagged with specific tags in Paperless-ngx.
-It automatically generates a title with ChatGPT or can be used to redo OCR text extraction with Mistral into a markdown format.
+`paperless-ngx-llm-utils` is a lightweight script designed to enhance the functionality of [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) with LLMs and OCR.
+The docker image automatically processes documents with specific tags from Paperless-ngx.
+It generates a title with ChatGPT or can be used to redo OCR text extraction with Mistral into a markdown format.

-It is losely inspired by [paperless-ngx-openai-title](https://github.com/cgiesche/paperless-ngx-openai-title/tree/master).
+It is losely inspired and based on [paperless-ngx-openai-title](https://github.com/cgiesche/paperless-ngx-openai-title/tree/master).

 ## Features